413x5/mx-wcc24-rs/game-interface-contract/README.md

 fn claim_shield(&self)
 ```

-- Claims a Shield NFT after the minting period
+- Claims a Shield NFT after the minting period trough the [Tools Contract](../tools-contract/README.md)
 - Must be called after mintShield and waiting period
 - NFT is sent directly to the users's address